Liam Draxl: 2024: Five doubles Challengers titles, Top 250 in singles

-2025: Record seven singles Challenger finals, Top 125
+2025: Record seven Challenger finals, Masters & Top 125 debuts

 Draxl reached his third Challenger singles final at the 2025 Oeiras Indoors but lost to Hamad Medjedovic in straight sets.
 Following another final at the Oeiras Indoors III he moved into the top 200 at world No. 183 in the singles rankings on 27 January 2025.
 Following his final showing at the 2025 Sarasota Open and at the 2025 Savannah Challenger, Draxl moved into the top 150 in the singles rankings in May 2025.

 In July, Draxl reached three consecutive Challenger finals.
 He reached the final at the 2025 Cary Tennis Classic, where he became the first player to reach five Challenger finals in 2025.
 He lost to Rei Sakamoto in the final.
 The following week, Draxl reached his sixth Challenger final of the year at the Winnipeg Challenger, where he defeated top seed Alexander Blockx to win his second Challenger title.
 As a result he clinched the "Road to the NBO" wildcard to make his first main draw ATP Tour appearance at the 2025 National Bank Open.
 The following week, Draxl defeated Alexander Blockx again in the semifinal in Granby, to reach a season-record seventh Challenger final.
 He lost to August Holmgren in the final.

 Draxl received a wildcard to the main draw of the Canadian Open to make his ATP Tour debut.
 He lost to Pablo Carreño Busta in the first round.

+2026: Grand Slam debut

+In January, Draxl made his Grand Slam debut at the Australian Open as a qualifier.
+He lost to Damir Džumhur in the first round.
+He also made his debut as a qualifier at the Masters in Miami, losing in the first round to Quentin Halys in three sets.